 However, success depends on a model that’s 100% user-centric.
 Gaming may have a hard time toeing the line in delivering key value propositions via subscription, but it emphasizes a universal truth we can all take to heart:

-What remains to be seen is whether GaaS can economically sustain the bandwidth gamers will require from a Netflix-style model—which, McKinsey notes, is likely many more hours than they spend on Netflix.
+What remains to be seen is whether GaaS can economically sustain the bandwidth gamers will require from a Netflix-style model—which, McKinsey notes, is likely many more hours than they spend on Netflix.⁷

 9) The cloud will drive everything, from storage to streaming.

-10) In gaming, as with other winning experiences, it’s all about the user.
+10) With video games, as with other winning experiences, it’s all about the user.

 There’s an important lesson underscoring all of this: Gaming platforms always put users first.
 It’s the guiding light behind every script, test, UX design element, infrastructure investment, and subscription.